Ashio Copper Mine: History

 In the aftermath of the Ashio Copper Mine Incident and the Mining Pollution Prevention Ordinance of 1897, the mine owners replaced their previous expansion-focused policy with a policy of stabilization and retrenchment.

 Over three days in February 1907, miners at the mine rioted over low wages and poor working conditions.
 Damage from the riot totaled over 283,000 yen.

 The Ashio mine's Excavation Department was closed in 1973, after centuries of mining and the introduction of foreign copper ore into the Japanese market.
 By this time, the total length of its tunnels and shaft had reached 1234 kilometers.

+During World War II, Javanese, Australian and United States prisoners of war were forced to work at the mine.
+US prisoners included survivors from the Bataan Death March and submarines Sculpin, Grenadier, and S-44.
+The prison camp was liberated on 29 August 1945.

 Smelting business continued at the mine using imported ore until 1989.
 Afterwards, the site was used for recycling industrial waste.

 In 1980, the "Ashio Copper Mine Sightseeing" (a tourist attraction to convey the history the copper mine) and also the Furukawa Ashio History Museum were opened.
 In 2008, the mine received protection as a National Historic Site.